knative/client/README.md

 # Knative Client

-This section outlines best practices for the Knative developer experience, is a reference for Knative CLI implementation, and a reference for Knative client libraries.
+This section outlines best practices for the Knative developer experience.
+It is a reference for Knative CLI implementation, and a reference for Knative client libraries.

 The goals of the Knative Client are to: